dcartist/how-to-present/README.md

 - Practice your presentation with other people and get their feedback
 - Record yourself doing your presentation to get an understanding of how others will see you
 - Take pauses, and don't rush through everything.
+- Having screen shots of certain code is a good thing.
 - Have your project running and your code up to be able to view
 - Make sure to drink water before a presentation.
 Hydration is key!
 - Be clear and concise.